 - 1. Components of immune system, types of immunity (Innate, acquired, mucosal, humoral and cell mediated immunity) and immune response - 2.
 Describes and identifies uses of various antigens, immunoglobulins (antibodies) and antigen and antibody reactions - 3.
 Complement system and Cytokines - 4.
-Various disorders like hypersensitivity, immunodeficiency and auto-immunity involving immune system - 5.
+Various disorders like hypersensitivity, immunodeficiency and auto-immunity involving immune system and discuss the laboratory methods use in their diagnosis including measurement of immunological parameters. - 5.
 MHC complex, Immune tolerance, Transplantation and Tumor immunity - 6.
-Various types, techniques, advances, and applications of vaccines and immunotherapy - 7.
+Various types, techniques, advances, and applications of vaccines and immunotherapyincluding UIP and immunotherapy and Reverse vaccinology - 7.
 Measurement of immunological parameters - 8.
 Immunological techniques and their applications in diagnostic microbiology as well as research - 9.
-Mechanisms and significance of immune-potentiation and immune-modulation
+Mechanisms and significance of immune-potentiation and immune-modulation - 10.
+Role of animal in Immunology.